RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 3.md

 Question # 29.
 D. The recipient of a message that was encrypted using asymmetric cryptography always decrypts that message using their own private key.
 The sender of the message would have previously encrypted it using the recipient’s public key.
 The sender’s public and private keys are not used in this process.

 Question # 30.
-B. Jen’s organization is a cloud service partner— an organization that helps cloud service customers use the services offered by cloud service providers.
+B. Jen’s organization is a cloud service partner— **an organization that helps cloud service customers use the services offered by cloud service providers**.
 In this case, Jen’s clients are cloud service customers and they are moving to services offered by cloud service providers.
-Cloud service brokers are cloud service providers who offer a managed identity and access management service to cloud customers that integrates security requirements across cloud services.
+**Cloud service brokers are cloud service providers who offer a managed identity and access management service to cloud customers that integrates security requirements across cloud services**.

 Question # 31.
 D. This is a tricky question because all of these publications may have some relevance to Carla’s work.
 NIST 800- 53 provides general cybersecurity standards for federal agencies, whereas NIST 800- 171 applies specifically to the use of controlled unclassified information (CUI).
 The Common Criteria (CC) provide a certification process for hardware and software products.
 However, the most relevant standards are FIPS 140-2 , the Security Requirements for Cryptographic Modules.
 This guidance is specific to the cryptographic requirements of systems such as HSMs and would have the most directly relevant guidance.

 Question # 32.
-A. The greatest risk in this situation is that the service offering will depend on features provided only by a single vendor, preventing Ryan’s organization from moving to a different vendor and locking them into their current provider.
+A. The greatest risk in this situation is that the service offering will depend on features provided only by a single vendor, **preventing Ryan’s organization from moving to a different vendor and locking them into their current provide**r.
 Interoperability is the concern that services should be able to integrate and work well together.
 There is no indication that interoperability is at risk in this scenario.
 There is also no indication that the use of this vendor creates any special auditability or confidentiality concerns.

 Question # 33.
 D. EAL7 is the highest level of assurance under the Common Criteria.
 It applies when a system has been formally verified, designed, and tested.

 Question # 34.
-B. The blockchain is technology that uses cryptography to create a distributed immutable ledger.
-It is the technical foundation behind cryptocurrency and many other applications.
-Quantum computing is an emerging technology that uses principles of particle physics to perform computing.
-Edge computing moves compute power to Internet of Things (IoT) devices located at the “edge” of the network.
+B. **The blockchain is technology that uses cryptography to create a distributed immutable ledger**.
+**It is the technical foundation behind cryptocurrency and many other applications**.
+Quantum computing is an emerging technology that **uses principles of particle physics** to perform computing.
+**Edge computing moves compute power to Internet of Things (IoT) devices located at the “edge” of the network**.
 Confidential computing is an area of research into methods for protecting data in use through the protection provided by a trusted execution environment (TEE).

 Question # 35.
-C. The verification process is similar to the certification process in that it validates security controls.
-Verification may go a step further by involving a third- party testing service and compiling results that may be trusted by many different organizations.
+C. **The verification process is similar to the certification process in that it validates security controls**.
+**Verification may go a step further by involving a third- party testing service and compiling results that may be trusted by many different organizations**.
 Accreditation is the act of management formally accepting an evaluating system, not evaluating the system itself.

 Question # 36.
 C. One of the core capabilities of infrastructure as a service is providing servers on a vendor- managed virtualization platform.
-Web- based payroll and email systems are examples of software as a service.
-An application platform managed by a vendor that runs customer code is an example of platform as a service.
+**Web- based payroll and email systems are examples of software as a service.
+An application platform managed by a vendor that runs customer code is an example of platform as a service.**

 Question # 37.
 D. The brand associated with the cloud provider should not influence the cost–benefit analysis; the cloud provider’s brand (and even which cloud provider an organization uses) will most likely not even be known to the consumers who have a business relationship with the organization.
 The provider does not absorb the cost when the customer requests a modification of the SLA.
 Though an even split of the cost between customer and provider may seem fair, the customer pays for all costs associated with modifications to the SLA by the customer.
 Finally, customer modifications to their SLA are chargeable expenses that will almost certainly be paid for by the customer.

 Question # 38.
-C. Ephemeral computing means that you can create computing resources, such as servers and storage spaces, to solve a particular problem and then get rid of them as soon as you no longer need them.
+C. **Ephemeral computing means that you can create computing resources, such as servers and storage spaces, to solve a particular problem and then get rid of them as soon as you no longer need them.**
 There is no indication in the scenario that Barry will be using confidential computing, quantum computing, or parallel processing.

 Question # 39.
 A. This type of provision is best described as an availability commitment because the service provider is guaranteeing that the service will be available 99.9% of the time.
 It could also be described as a security provision because availability is a subset of security, but availability is a more specific term and, therefore, a better answer.
 Resiliency is the ability of a system to withstand failures and, while related to availability, is not what is guaranteed in this agreement.
 There is no discussion of privacy- related concerns.

 Question # 40.
-C. Users have the most control over environments hosted on an IaaS platform because they are able to manually adjust the resources assigned to the application.
-Users do not have this configurability in the SaaS, FaaS, or PaaS environment.
+C. Users have the most control over environments hosted on an IaaS platform **because they are able to manually adjust the resources assigned to the application**.
+**Users do not have this configurability in the SaaS, FaaS, or PaaS environment.**

 Question # 41.
-C. ISO 27017 provides guidance on the security controls that should be implemented by cloud service providers and would be useful to Gavin in evaluating such a provider.
+C. **ISO 27017 provides guidance on the security controls that should be implemented by cloud service providers and would be useful to Gavin in evaluating such a provider. **
 ISO 27001 is a general description of controls appropriate for a cybersecurity program, whereas ISO 27701 provides control guidance for privacy programs.
 ISO 17789 provides a cloud reference architecture and does not offer specific security guidance.

 Question # 42.
-D. The Payment Card Industry Data Security Standard (PCI DSS) is overseen by the Payment Card Industry Security Standards Council (PCI SSC).
-This is not the responsibility of the Securities and Exchange Commission (SEC), the Food and Drug Administration (FDA), or the Federal Trade Commission (FTC).
+D. **The Payment Card Industry Data Security Standard (PCI DSS) is overseen by the Payment Card Industry Security Standards Council (PCI SSC).**
+**This is not the responsibility of the Securities and Exchange Commission (SEC), the Food and Drug Administration (FDA), or the Federal Trade Commission (FTC).**

 Question # 43.
-B. Cloud computing systems where the customer only provides application code for execution on a vendor- supplied computing platform are examples of platform as a service (PaaS) computing.
+B. **Cloud computing systems where the customer only provides application code for execution on a vendor- supplied computing platform are examples of platform as a service (PaaS) computing**.
 Software as a service (SaaS) offerings provide a fully functional application to customers as a cloud service.
 Infrastructure as a service (IaaS) offerings provide basic infrastructure building blocks to customers.
 CaaS is a subcategory of IaaS for computing resources provided as a service.

-Question # 44.
-C. In a risk acceptance strategy, the organization chooses to take no action other than documenting the risk.
-Purchasing insurance would be an example of risk transference.
-Relocating the datacenter would be risk avoidance.
-Reengineering the facility is an example of a risk mitigation strategy.
+[important] Question # 44.
+C. **In a risk acceptance strategy, the organization chooses to take no action other than documenting the risk**.
+**Purchasing insurance would be an example of risk transference**.
+**Relocating the datacenter would be risk avoidance**.
+**Reengineering the facility is an example of a risk mitigation strategy**.

 Question # 45.
-D. Predictive analytics seek to use our existing data to predict future events.
+D. Predictive analytics seek to **use our existing data to predict future events**.
 In this case, Matthew is seeking to predict the likelihood that a customer will place an order, so he is performing predictive analytics.
-Descriptive analytics simply seeks to describe our data.
-Prescriptive analytics seek to optimize our behavior by simulating many scenarios.
+Descriptive analytics simply **seeks to describe our data**.
+Prescriptive analytics **seek to optimize our behavior** by simulating many scenarios.
 Neither prescriptive nor descriptive analytics are being used in this scenario.
 Optimal analytics is not a class of analytics techniques.

 Question # 46.
-B. Resource pooling is the characteristic that allows the cloud provider to meet various demands from customers while remaining financially viable.
+B. **Resource pooling is the characteristic that allows the cloud provider to meet various demands from customers while remaining financially viable**.
 The cloud provider can make capital investments that greatly exceed what any single customer could provide on their own and can apportion these resources as needed so that the resources are not underutilized (which would mean a wasteful investment) or overtaxed (which would mean a decrease in level of service).
-Elasticity and scalability allows the customer to grow or shrink the IT footprint (number of users, number of machines, size of storage, and so on) as necessary to meet operational needs without excess capacity.
+**Elasticity and scalability allows the customer to grow or shrink the IT footprint (number of users, number of machines, size of storage, and so on) as necessary to meet operational needs without excess capacity**.
 On- demand self- service refers to the model that allows customers to scale their compute and/or storage needs with little or no intervention from or prior communication with the provider.

 Question # 47.
 A. The risk assessment team should pay the most immediate attention to those risks that appear in quadrant I. These are the risks with a high probability of occurring and a high impact on the organization if they do occur.

 Question # 48.
-A. The service- level agreement (SLA) is between a service provider and a customer and documents in a formal manner expectations for availability, performance, and other parameters.
+A. **The service- level agreement (SLA) is between a service provider and a customer and documents in a formal manner expectations for availability, performance, and other parameters**.
 An MOU may cover the same items but is not as formal a document.
 An OLA is between internal service organizations and does not involve customers.
 An SOW is an addendum to a contract describing work to be performed.

-Question # 49.
-A. Bianca’s concern in this situation is reversibility— the ability to back out the change if it does not go well.
-Portability is the capability to move workloads easily between environments but would only apply after the services are up and running.
+[important] Question # 49.	**A. Bianca’s concern in this situation is reversibility— the ability to back out the change if it does not go well**.
+**Portability is the capability to move workloads easily between environments** but would only apply after the services are up and running.
 Similarly, resiliency is the ability of an environment to withstand disruptions and is not a primary concern in the middle of a migration.
 There are no regulatory concerns raised in this scenario.

 Question # 50.
 B. The FBI does not produce cloud security guidance documents.
 The SANS Institute, Cloud Security Alliance, and vendors such as Microsoft all produce cloud security guidance documents.